Skip to main content

 Through raids and criminal prosecutions, the Department has learned firsthand that certain forms of animal cruelty, such as dog and cockfighting, can be part of a highly organized interstate criminal industry that not only harms animals, but also threatens public safety.
 Dog and cockfighting ventures frequently attract other criminal activities, including drug trafficking, unlawful possession of firearms, illegal gambling, stolen vehicles and property offenses, and child endangerment.
 Intervening to address animal cruelty may be key to changing patterns of conduct for positive long-term effects.

-ENRD developed a civil program aimed at filing civil forfeiture actions to acquire title to animals involved in fighting operations.
-WMRS litigators stand ready to file civil forfeiture actions which can often result in animals being permanently removed from their alleged abusers far more quickly than through the criminal forfeiture process.
+ENRD developed a parallel civil program aimed at filing civil forfeiture actions to acquire title to dogs involved in criminal fighting operations.
+WMRS assists the U.S. Attorney’s Offices with the filing of civil forfeiture actions which can often result in animals being permanently removed from their alleged abusers far more quickly than through the criminal forfeiture process.
 As a result of the program, numerous dogs from suspected dog fighting operations around the country have been seized and forfeited and have a better chance for good health and a permanent home.
 The FBI featured this work in an online video.
-The Division’s efforts, in cooperation with non-governmental organizations and the U.S. Marshals Service have led to the rescue of more than 3,000 dogs from brutal circumstances.
+The Division’s efforts, in cooperation with the U.S. Marshals Service have led to the rescue of more than 3,000 dogs from brutal circumstances.

 ENRD filed a judicial civil enforcement action against an Animal Welfare Act-licensed breeding facility in United States v.
 Envigo RMS (W.D.
 Va.) following the execution of a multi-day criminal search warrant and the seizure of 446 dogs who were determined to be in acute distress.
 The defendant bred and sold beagles to research facilities and had already been cited for dozens of violations of the standards for handling, housing, feeding, watering, sanitation, and veterinary care.
 WMRS attorneys obtained a temporary restraining order and a preliminary injunction that paved the path for a consent decree under which the defendant company agreed to surrender nearly 4,000 beagles and close its facility.
 The case garnered extended national attention from the media and Congress, thereby serving as an important message for the regulated community.